Party Prep 101

 4. Lighting & Decor

-Lighting: Depending on the amount of rooms you have this can be done differently, but you should try to make three very distinct areas:
+Lighting: Depending on the amount of rooms you have this can be done differently, but you should try to make three very areas:

 - Party - Mood lighting, strobe or coloured lights (not bright)